 What are the most popular accommodations in the area?

-The most booked accommodations in Bruges are bed & breakfast rentals and apartment rentals.
-We search from more than 59 accommodations in Bruges to help you find the perfect place to stay during your trip.
+The most booked accommodations in Bruges are bed and breakfast rental and apartment rental.
+We search from more than 54 accommodations in Bruges to help you find the perfect place to stay during your trip.

 How much does it cost to stay the night?

 Prices start at just €60 per night.
 Most apartment rental in Bruges are 100 m² and bed and breakfast rental are 35 m².

 Do you offer pet-friendly bed and breakfast rental in Bruges?

 If you are traveling with your pet, we have the perfect solution: Apartment rental are the most pet-friendly accommodations in Bruges.
 On average a pet-friendly rental costs €287 per night.